Tranquil Wood, Rhewl, near Ruthin, Denbighshire. 2.37 acres of medal-winning hardwoods for £26,500 (freehold) [#A903]

 - The north boundary (DE) is the south side of the soft track marked by white-topped posts.

-- The southeast boundary (EC) is defined a line of red-topped posts.
+- The southeast boundary (EC) is defined by a line of blue-topped posts.

 - The southwest boundary (CD) is the northeast side of the hard track.